heya/io/README.md

 # Versions

+- 1.9.2 *Switched `retry` to the UMD loader so it can be used in Node directly.*
 - 1.9.1 *Minor improvements of the `retry` service.*
 - 1.9.0 *Bugfixes and refactoring in the `retry` service.*
 - 1.8.0 *Added `retry` service.
 Thx [Jason Vanderslice](https://github.com/jasonvanderslice)!*